sergiotabanelli/mysqlnd_ms/docs/BOOK/CONCEPTS/SERVICE-LEVEL-AND-CONSISTENCY.md

 6. The associated GTID is written as current state for the query id and the running counter is atomically decremented.
 7. if [auto_clean](REFA:../PLUGIN-CONFIGURATION-FILE.md) directive is active the state of the previous write query (id - 1) is deleted from the state store.

+In non autocommit mode step 1 to 5 is executed on transaction init, step 6 and 7 when transaction ends.

 ##### Performance considerations

 ### Client side read consistency